 The question was asked on Facebook to make suggestions for the best desserts around Wichita with bonus points for unique options around town.
-The amount of recommendations on tiramisu, banana bread, pop tarts, mini donuts, cheesecake, and crème brûlée were numerous.
+The number of recommendations on tiramisu, banana bread, pop tarts, mini donuts, cheesecake, and crème brûlée were numerous.
 Those are so commonly found around town and many places have excellent offerings.
 And that got me to thinking, “What are some of the best desserts in Wichita that are rarely discussed or served at restaurants?”

 I was on a quest around town to find just that.
-Desserts that people never put in the discussion of must try desserts.
+Desserts that people never put in the discussion of must-try desserts.
 That or even desserts that are hard to find around town.
 Unlike many lists posted online, this is a list where I actually have tried each one.
 This isn’t a regurgitation of information found on Yelp, Facebook or whatever.
-This is true 100% college educated first hand research by a soon to be fat kid.
+This is true 100% college educated first-hand research by a soon-to-be fat kid.

 And in no particular order:

-Restaurant: Sharon’s Place (141 E Kay St, Derby, KS)
+Restaurant: Sharon’s Place (141 E Kay St., Derby, KS)

 Haupia a traditional coconut milk-based Hawaiian dessert.
 Although technically considered a pudding, the consistency of haupia closely approximates gelatin dessert.
 The haupia at Sharon’s Place is like an Almond Joy gelatin.
-This is totally unique and just what all foodies should be looking for when trying new things.
+This is unique and just what all foodies should be looking for when trying new things.